mkschreder/zephyr/doc/hardware/peripherals/uart.rst

 :ref:`kernel_data_passing_api` features can be used to communicate between the thread and the UART driver.

-The Asynchronous API allows to read and write data in the background using DMA without interrupting the MCU at all.
-However, the setup is more complex than the other methods.
+The Asynchronous API allows reading and writing data in the background, often using DMA to minimize CPU overhead.
+Completion, error handling, and/or RX idle detection are still typically interrupt-driven, and the setup is more complex than the other methods.

 .. warning::